jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_sync_calculator.md

 </wsdl:portType>
 ```
 Here you can see the three webmethods `add`, `subtract`, and `multiply` which
 are currently implemented.
-When integrated into the CloudFlow workflow editor,
+When integrated into the CAxMan workflow editor,
 exactly these webmethods will be available.

 If you cannot obtain the wsdl file, check all paths and make sure that the